top of page

 Following the DASH Eating Plan

-Sedentary means that you do only light physical activity as part of your typical daily routine.
+• Sedentary: You engage in only light physical activity as part of your typical daily routine.

 Daily Calorie Needs for Women